 - First Day of Spanish 2-4 Plans

 Why high-frequency verbs for the first week of Spanish class?

 Which words to focus on the first week of Spanish class?

 What can I do with these words?

 - I ask the special person personalized questions using that target structure in a slideshow (idea from Kara Jacobs).
-I use my clicker, which prompts their first person answer.
-The the class chorally states the information back.
-We circle the information until we feel comfortable to move on.
+I use my clicker, which prompts their first-person answer.
+Then the class chorally states the information back.
+We circle the information until we feel comfortable moving on.